pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

 Running Our Program
 -------------------

-Great!
-Let's enter our program and run it.
+Let's enter the Hello World program and run it.

 Right-click on the program and select "Run 'lab_01.py'"